MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemCooldownComponent.md

 ### **cooldownTicks**
 `read-only cooldownTicks: number;`

-Amount of time, in ticks, that remain for this item cooldown.
+Amount of time, in ticks, it will take this item to cooldown.

 Type: *number*